jonhjelm/docs-and-training/workflow_creation/utilities_filechooser.md

 # File selection using the File Chooser service
-Workflows in CloudiFacturing typically communicate with one of the provided cloud storages.
+Workflows in SemWES typically communicate with one of the provided cloud storages.
 The interactions towards the files themselves are typically handled through GSS (Generic Storage Services), but this requires that the services already know where a file is stored or, alternatively, which folder it